- Circuit Civil

 Probate Division

 The Probate Division has jurisdiction over a broad category of cases including mental health, guardianship, estates and trusts.
-Five circuit judges and two general magistrates are assigned to hear cases in the Circuit Probate Division.
-The judges and support personnel of this division are located at the Lawson E. Thomas, Courthouse Center, directly north of the Dade County Courthouse.
+Six circuit judges and two general magistrates are assigned to hear cases in the Circuit Probate Division.
+The judges and support personnel of this division are located at the Osvaldo N. Soto Miami-Dade Justice Center.

 Programs and Services